-After completing the assembly of the antenna, the 3.7m ESA is ready to become operational.
-To operate the 3.7m ESA, it is necessary to direct it to the desired satellite and adjust both Elevation and Azimuth angles appropriately.
+After completing the assembly of the antenna, the 6.5m ESA is ready to become operational.
+To operate the 6.5m ESA, it is necessary to direct it to the desired satellite and adjust both Elevation and Azimuth angles appropriately.
 These procedures provide details on how to correctly position the antenna on a desired satellite.

-NOTE: If intending to use a Kratos NGC Indoor Unit (NGC-IDU) or NGC Outdoor Unit (NGC-ODU) in order to control antenna, it is best to refer to the appropriate manuals of the NGC Documentation Package received with that unit.
+NOTE: If intending to use a Kratos NGC Indoor Unit (NGC-IDU) or NGC Outdoor Unit (NGC-ODU) in order to control the antenna, it is best to refer to the appropriate manuals of the NGC Documentation Package received with that unit.

-3.1 Acquiring Satellites
+3.1 ACQUIRING SATELLITES